papermoonio/polkadot-ecosystem-docs-draft/docs/dev-tools/zombienet/overview.md

 The framework enables developers to create tests using natural language tools to verify on-chain storage, metrics, logs, and custom interactions with the blockchain.
 It is particularly effective for setting up local relaychains with validators and parachains with collators.

-This framework has been designed and developed by [Parity Technologies](https://www.parity.io/){target=_blank}, now mantained by the Zombienet team.
+[Parity Technologies](https://www.parity.io/){target=_blank} has designed and developed this framework, now maintained by the Zombienet team.
 For further support and information, refer to the following contact points:

 - [Zombienet repository](https://github.com/paritytech/zombienet){target=_blank}
 - [Element public channel](https://matrix.to/#/!FWyuEyNvIFygLnWNMh:parity.io?via=parity.io&via=matrix.org&via=web3.foundation){target=_blank}